Reader-submitted graffiti & street art photos showcase a cacophony of color

 See more of Ted’s work here.
 Ted Meisel

-Ted Meisel’s image of a in Brooklyn is equal parts whimsical and simultaneously…disturbing.
-But good art makes you feel something, and this definitely does stir up some emotion.
+Ted Meisel’s image of a wall in is equal parts and simultaneously…disturbing.
+But good art makes you feel something, and this definitely does stir some emotion.

 The artist